Chinese embassy reacts to World Bank blacklist of CCECC, makes false claim

 “This, according to World Bank, and not corruption or fraud as sensationally reported by some media.”

-Read also: New health ‘ministers’, polio eradication, others dominate health stories last week

-The Embassy said as part of a ‘settlement agreement’, the World Bank ‘debarred’ the mother company, China Railway Construction Corporation Limited.
+The firm said as part of a ‘settlement agreement’, the World Bank ‘debarred’ the mother company, China Railway Construction Corporation Limited.

 Contrary evidence

-A closer review of the World Bank’s documents revealed the Chinese Embassy’s claim was untrue.
+A closer review of the World Bank’s documents revealed the firm’s claim is untrue.

-A guide to the explanatory notes on the World Bank listing of ineligible/debarred firms and individuals confirmed all the companies, including CCECC Nigeria Limited were blacklisted for fraud.
+A guide to the explanatory notes on the World Bank listing of ineligible/debarred firms and individuals confirmed all the companies, including CCECC Nigeria Limited, were blacklisted.

 No. 482 of the explanatory notes on pages 70 and 71 said: “This matter was resolved through a Settlement Agreement.”
 It explained further: “China Railway Construction Corporation Limited (CRCC) and its wholly-owned subsidiaries, China Railway 23rd Bureau Group Company Limited (CR23) and China Railway Construction Corporation (International) Limited (CRCC International), are debarred for nine months, to be followed by a 24-month period of conditional non-debarment.

-Note: EDITOR’S NOTE: This story has been edited to reflect that the statement from CCECC was by the company and not from the Chinese Embassy in Nigeria, as initially reported by the News Agency of Nigeria.
-EDITOR’S NOTE: This story was edited to reflect that the statement from CCECC was by the company and not from the Chinese Embassy in Nigeria, as initially reported by the News Agency of Nigeria.